-So I just listened to the new single from U2, called “Get Your Boots On.”
+So I just listened to the new single from U2, called “Get On Your Boots.”
 It’s from their upcoming album, No Line on the Horizon.
 And it’s, um, different.

 The band must have thought so, too, for they have stepped out of the box again to reinvent themselves.
 Neil McCormick of The Telegraph gives this sneak peek of the album: